favourch/Notes-blog/docs/USMLE/Cardiology/Acute rheumatic fever.md

 	- ECG features of pericarditis

 >[!tip]
->Whenever you see marked <span style="background:rgba(240, 200, 0, 0.2)">left atrial abnormality or [[./Atrial fibrillation|atrial fibrillation]] in the presence of right ventricular hypertrophy signs</span>, always think about rheumatic mitral valve disease.
-Mitral stenosis is the only single lesion that can readily account for the combination of left atrial enlargement and right ventricular hypertrophy.
+>Whenever you see marked <span style="background:rgba(240, 200, 0, 0.2)">left atrial abnormality or [[./Atrial fibrillation|atrial fibrillation]] in the presence of right ventricular hypertrophy signs</span>, always think about rheumatic mitral valve disease. [[./Mitral valve stenosis|Mitral stenosis]] is the only single lesion that can readily account for the combination of left atrial enlargement and right ventricular hypertrophy.
 ## Pathology
 - Myocardial findings
 	- Aschoff bodies